 Let us presume that you have decided to purchase an Intel CPU, you will need to purchase both a K-series and a Z-series motherboard.

-Your decision on whether you want overclocking will alter your choice of motherboard and case.
+Your decision on whether you want to overclock will alter your choice of motherboard and case.

 Things that will also need to be considered are USB ports.
 The smaller the port you go, the less RAM and PCIe slots you can have.

-The biggest impact to your gaming experience, is the GPU or Graphics Processing Unit.
+The biggest impact on your gaming experience is the GPU or Graphics Processing Unit.
 A vital piece of equipment, the GPU will take the information of the game before rending the actual graphics that you are seeing on the screen.

 When it comes to building your Gaming PC, try not to spend less than half of your graphics card budge on a CPU.

 Random Access Memory or RAM is another important component that can affect your gaming performance.
 Linked directly to the CPU, the quality of the random access memory can affect the performance of the CPU, especially in running a single-channel RAM.